-Not every child benefits from early intervention, but should see Dr. Baharak by age 7 to determine if waiting until later is the right choice.
+Not every child benefits from early intervention, but should see Dr. Fooladi by age 7 to determine if waiting until later is the right choice.
 Some orthodontic problems are more effectively corrected in the teen years, after all permanent teeth are fully erupted.
 Sometimes skeletal orthodontic issues should be addressed after growth is completed.
-During an early intervention appointment, Dr. Baharak can create a treatment plan based on your child and go from there.
+During an early intervention appointment, Dr. Fooladi can create a treatment plan based on your child and go from there.

 What are the benefits of orthodontic treatment?

 Some ways that your child can benefit from early intervention include:

 - Creating room for erupting teeth so they are not crowded

 - Lowering the risk of trauma to protruding front teeth

 - Influencing jaw growth to improve facial symmetry

 - Minimizing future treatment time in braces, which also lessens costs

 Early intervention means that future severe problems may be avoided and later treatment might be simplified.
 Since all permanent teeth are not erupted by age 7, their final positions are not fully determined.
 Therefore, a later phase of treatment during the teen years might be required to move permanent teeth to their very best positions.
 That later treatment time will typically be shortened though.
 In some cases, further orthodontic treatment is not necessary at all.